Have you ever gone on heritage tours in Manila? Or have you just never considered the thought because, well, it’s Manila.

 Bonus: DIY it in Manila’s ‘Walled City’

 On the other hand, if you want to explore Manila at your own pace, we highly recommend a DIY walking tour of Intramuros.
-The experience makes for a romantic day out for adventurous couples, too! *wink* Plus, you can easily grab a map at any of its tourist go-tos.
+You can easily grab a map at any of its tourist go-tos.
 Better yet, put your digital maps to good use.

 Also read: The New Museo de Intramuros Is Officially Open!